kevcodez/kevcodez-blog/docs/posts/2020-10-04-inside-agile-product-development-series/README.md

 - Fuckups: Some of our fuckups and how we handled them
 - Hiring new developers: Freelancers and regular employees
 - The dichotomy between using third party systems and developing internally
+- Keeping up2date with the constantly changing ecosystem

 ## What is this series about?